Why does pricing a kitchen plan at a bunch of different places almost assure that a consumer gets taken advantage of?

 16. Special sale prices.
 Let’s just say be VERY suspicious of cabinet sales.

 All these examples make finding a talented, ethical, and experienced kitchen designer FAR more important than shopping cabinet pricing.
-Using cabinet pricing as a criteria to purchase usually makes it more likely a customer will get a bad design and a lower quality product at an inflated price.
+Using cabinet pricing as a criterion to purchase usually makes it more likely a customer will get a bad design and a lower quality product at an inflated price.

 Main Line Kitchen Design actually sells cabinets for less than home centers and most other dealers.
 However, we never quote pricing on another dealer’s design because there is no winning the price battle without deceiving the customers who get on this pricing train.